sssnnt/gitlab-aws-helloworld/README.md

 ## I get (AlreadyExistsException) when running the pipeline

-You have probable run the pipeline already and then a stack is already created.
+You have probably run the pipeline already and then the stack is already created.
 Go into the AWS Cloudformation console and delete the `gitlab-aws-helloworld` stack before you run the pipeline.

 ## References